edgedb/edgedb-js/docs/generation.rst

 - ``queries``: This generator scans your project for ``*.edgeql`` files and generates a file containing a strongly-typed function alongside each.
 Alternatively you can use ``--file`` mode to generate a single file containing all the "query functions".
 - ``edgeql-js``: This generator introspects your database schema and generates a query builder.
+- ``interfaces``: This generator introspects your database schema and generates TypeScript interfaces for each object type.

 Connection
 ^^^^^^^^^^